Anton Mang

-Anton "Toni" Mang ([ˈtoːni ˈmaŋ]; born 29 September 1949 in Inning (Starnberg) at the Ammersee) is a former five-time world champion in Grand Prix motorcycle racing from Germany.
+Anton "Toni" Mang ([ˈtoːni ˈmaŋ]; born 29 September 1949 in Inning am Ammersee) is a former five-time world champion in Grand Prix motorcycle racing from Germany.

 Early life

-When he was 11 he had his first experience with motorcycles on the DKW RT 125, but soon afterwards he chose skibobbing as his favored sport.
+When he was 11, Mang had his first experience with motorcycles on the DKW RT 125, but soon afterwards he chose skibobbing as his favoured sport.
 He was successful at this sport, winning the German National Championship as well as the Junior European Championship in skibobbing at the age of 16.

-Still, motorsports kept pulling at him and he took part in a 50cc race on a Kreidler two years later though he had to pull out of the race due to mechanical difficulties.
+Still, motorsports kept pulling at Mang, and he took part in a 50cc race on a Kreidler two years later, though he had to pull out of the race due to mechanical difficulties.

 Professional racing

-In 1970 Mang joined the reigning 125cc world champion Dieter Braun's team as his mechanic.
+In 1970, Mang joined the reigning 125cc world champion Dieter Braun's team as his mechanic.
 Together with Sepp Schloegl and Alfons Zender Mang, he developed the "Schloegl Mang Zender" (SMZ 250).
 With this machine, he took part in a race on an airfield in Augsburg and claimed his first victory.
 In 1975 he won the German Championship on 350cc Yamaha.
 Also in 1975 he competed in his first Grand Prix at the Austrian round of the world championship.